benjaminbacon/ComputerGraphics2020/Week 06 - Class 11/README.md

 ## Code

- - **3dModelLoader**  - load and modify a 3D model mesh, uses ofxAssimpModelLoader addon, loads OBJ format 3D model (PLY also works)
+ - **3d Model Loader**  - load and modify a 3D model mesh, uses ofxAssimpModelLoader addon, loads OBJ format 3D model (PLY also works)
-  - **backgroundSubtraction**  - "remove" the background from an image
+- **Background Subtraction**  - "remove" the background from an image
-- **blendmodes**  - demos how to use ofBlendMode to achieve image blending
+- **Blend Modes**  - demos how to use ofBlendMode to achieve image blending
-- **blobDetector**  - detect image regions based on brightness
+- **Blob Detector**  - detect image regions based on brightness
 - **Color Channels** - separate the color channels of an image
 - **Mesh Faces** - access and adjust the faces of a mesh
 - **Mesh Webcam** - distort the vertices of a textured mesh based on image brightness
-- **pixelShifter** - glitch-art, shifting locations of pixels in image
+- **Pixel Shifter** - glitch-art, shifting locations of pixels in image
 - **Pixel Data** - write pixels to memory and create an image from scratch!
 - **Glitch** - shift pixels to create glitch effect
 - **Mesh Texture** -  draw a sphere mesh with lighting and planet texture